-There are many factors to consider when buying a top rated binocular.
+There are many factors to consider when buying the best model of binoculars.
 I am The Binoculars Guy (my wife calls me Owen).
-My aim is to help you buy the absolute best binoculars to suit your needs.
+My aim is to help you buy the absolute BEST binoculars to suit your needs.

 The web is full of binocular reviews from people who are knowledgeable.
 Unfortunately there are also some who are not so knowledgeable.
 Rest assured, I have done hours upon hours of research so you don’t have to.

 Your time is valuable.
 I am here to help you find the perfect set of binoculars.
-Scroll down to our comparison table, and check the top-rated binoculars.
+These are my top picks for 2018 (compare these 5 binoculars here).

-For those who want to learn more about binoculars, you have come to the right place.
-You should read the Crucial factors to consider when searching for the right pair of binoculars very closely.
+For those who want to learn more about binoculars before buying, read the Crucial factors to consider when searching for the right pair of binoculars very closely.

-Firstly, let's have a look at our handy comparison table.
-Super handy if you need to make a quick decision on which is the right binoculars for you.
+Before we learn more about binoculars and what you should look for in a decent pair, let's have a look at our handy comparison table and later we will be unfolding our best binocular reviews.
+Super handy if you need to make a quick decision on which is the right binoculars for you.?

 Binoculars Buying Guide Comparison Table